ztimpe/simpleschoolsR/README.md

 ## Installation

-This package has not been released on CRAN, but can be downloaded with my approval.
+This package has not been released on CRAN, but can be downloaded and used with caution!

 ``` r
 install.packages("simpleschoolsR")